AmanPatel112/Optimization-of-5G-Network-Using-Intent-Based-Networking/README.md

  • Download the Pycharm Community
- • Install the .exe file
+ • Install the exe file
- • Open a new project.
+ • Open a Network Optimaztion project.